+Mortality

-Mortality Improvement Rates projected generationally with Modified MP-2020 Improvement Scale that is 75% of the MP-2020 rates.
+Rates projected generationally with Modified MP-2020 Improvement Scale post-retirement healthy, and disabled)

+Improvement that is 75% of the MP-2020 rates.

-The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2022 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2021.
 Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows: